 - Allow Google to publicly display your company information and business page by checking the box that enables algorithms to legally scrape and pull your NAP data.

 - Enter a geographical radius your business serves, electronically and physically.

 - Select primary and secondary business categories – or create custom categories – that best identify and encompass what your company does.
-For instance, Brafton would choose categories like “marketing agency” or “SEO agency.”
+For instance, Brafton would choose categories like “digital marketing agency” or “SEO agency.”

 - Write a short business description, including relevant keywords if you can.
 Keep your copy under 750 characters and use bullet points to concisely summarize what your business does.

 - Upload visual content like hi-res images, videos and candid employee photography.
 This allows GMB to serve more than just text in your profile.
 It also provides a valuable mechanism for making your local listings more eye-catching.
 Be sure to tag your visual content with geotags and keywords in the alt text and captions.

 - Verify you’re the GMB account owner via phone or mail so that others cannot claim your business listing as their own.
 This could take several days to process, as Google is especially strict with featuring only authentic companies.